-In order to compliment the Specific Plan, the area indicated in the land use boundary needed to be amended.
-This amendment changes the existing community plan for East Nashville within the boundary from the existing T4 NE and T4 NC to a more complimentary designation at 80% AMI or above.
+Proposed Land Use Policy In order to compliment the Specific Plan, the area indicated in the land use boundary needed to be amended.
+This amendment changes the existing community plan for East Nashville within the boundary from the existing T4 NE and T4 NC to a more complimentary designation of T4 MU.